-Betty MacDonald and new Ma and Pa Kettle CD
+Betty MacDonald's beloved couple Ma and Pa Kettle

 Alison Bard Burnett knew them in person and shares unique memories.